MwangiTess/E-commerce-project/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+## Contributing
+We welcome contributions to improve the E-Commerce App.
+To contribute, follow these steps:

+   Fork the repository.

+   Create a new branch: git checkout -b feature/your-feature-name.

+   Commit your changes: git commit -m 'Add some feature'.

+   Push to the branch: git push origin feature/your-feature-name.

+   Open a pull request.

+## CONTRIBUTORS
+   Teresia Mwangi
+   Ryan Bii
+   Japheth
+   Christine Mbuvi

-License
+# License

    The E-Commerce App is open-source and released under the MIT License.

-Contact
+# Contact

     If you have any questions, suggestions, or issues, please contact our support team